KamleshKG/advanced-ansible-july2025/Day1/README.md

 - it follows client-server Architecture
   - client tool (docker)
   - server tool (dockerd - which runs a service)
+- docker images are stored in local registry folder /var/lib/docker
+- if any one user has downloaded a particular image, it is stored in the /var/lib/docker folder
+- when other users attempt to list the images, they will see all the images under /var/lib/docker
+- the containers created by one user will be visible to other users in the same linux machine
 </pre>

 ## Podman Overview